Home

 CAVE DATABASE

 I have set up a DATABASE of limestone caves and hills in Peninsula Malaysia.
 This is based on information I have been collecting for more than 30 years.
 The hills and caves have all been given reference numbers.
-These numbers have been used by various international expeditions and in reports.
+These numbers have been used by local cavers as well as international expeditions and in reports.
+This system is recommended to other current as well as future explorers.
 A published report is available as a cave register.
-I also keep a bibliography of cave references, which currently stands at more than 3670 references, excluding the newspaper bib.
+I also keep a bibliography of cave references, which currently stands at more than 4550 references, excluding the newspaper bib.

 Page copy protected against web site content infringement by Copyscape